 What is the Cochituate Rail Trail?

 The Cochituate Rail Trail (CRT) is a rail bed that runs from Saxonville Village in Framingham and passes between the ponds of Lake Cochituate and the retail district of the Golden Triangle (formed by Speen St., Rt 30, and Rt 9) and into Natick Center.
 The Framingham portion north of Rt 30 is already developed with an official opening on May 14, 2016.
-The Natick portion has a completed design, funding for construction, and bids are now out for construction.
-Estimated completion is in 2021.
+Construction of the Natick portion began in 2019, and is currently in active progress, with estimated completion in 2021.

 Where can I find out more about the CRT?